 Friendship in times of crisis

-Eighty years ago, in fall 1938, Europe was on the brink of war.
+In fall 1938 Europe was on the brink of war.
 Nazi Germany’s aggressive foreign policy had set its sights on Czechoslovakia.

 Aside from annexing those regions inhabited by Sudeten Germans into the German Reich, the aim was ultimately to break up Czechoslovakia as a country.
 The Munich Conference was hastily convened in late September and attended by Chamberlain and Daladier — the prime ministers of the United Kingdom and France — as well as the dictators Hitler and Mussolini.
 The summit only resulted in a temporary solution.
 Nazi Germany was permitted to occupy the Sudetenland, but the rest of Czechoslovakia was supposed to be left untouched.
 It was a nerve-racking time vacillating between hope and worry.
 There was widespread fear of a new war, as the memory of the previous one was still quite vivid in many people’s minds.